PartyPancakess/haraka-necessary-helper-plugins/README.md

 # haraka-necessary-helper-plugins
-Nothing original, just a collection of some essential Haraka plugins.
+Just a collection of some essential Haraka plugins.